 “Yes sir, thank you for coming to us—I, um, am sure you have good news?”

-Sitting beside Wolfgang was his aide, and loyal confidant, Horace Maxwell.
-Wolfgang and Horace were both in their mid-forties, and thus the youngest in the room by at least twenty years.
+Sitting beside Wolfgang was his aide and loyal confidant, Horatio Maxwell.
+Wolfgang and Horatio were both in their mid-forties, and were thus the youngest in the room by at least twenty years.
 The two had waltzed into the company’s lobby a short time ago, and demanded a meeting be called with the executives and officers.

 “I’m not sure as to their schedules,” the receptionist said, recoiling from their atypical demeanor and the unexpected confrontation.